Elon Musk and Rupert Murdoch spark negative reaction sitting together at Super Bowl

 Jon Schwarz, a writer for The Intercept, wrote: “One way we can tell Elon Musk is sincerely outraged by inaccuracy in the media is that he’s sitting next to Rupert Murdoch at the Super Bowl.”

-Progressive Democrat Alexandria Ocasio-Cortez went with a simple “Birds of a feather flock together.”
+Progressive Democrat Alexandria Ocasio-Cortez went with a simple message saying “Birds of a feather flock together”.

 Mr Murdoch’s daughter, Elisabeth Murdoch, was also present.
 She is the executive chairperson of TV and film production and development company, Sister.